Fire management plans

 Adopted fire management plans apply for up to 10 years unless they are required to be reviewed due to a major fire, a change in policy, objectives or management direction, or on-ground works.

-Stay informed of fire management activities in your area, by signing up to our Prescribed Burns email notifications and our Fire Side e-newsletter.
+Keep up to date with fire management activities in your area by signing up to prescribed burn notifications and our Fire Side e-news straight to your inbox.

 Adelaide Mount Lofty Ranges